WebAssembly/design/AstSemantics.md

 ## 64-bit integer operations

-The same operations are available on 64-bit integers as the ones available for 32-bit integers.
+The same operations are available on 64-bit integers as the those available for 32-bit integers.

 ## Floating point operations